 A contract is an agreement with two or more parties, that can be written, oral, implied or a combination of these.

 A contract of employment is an agreement between you and your employer.
-There is always a contract between you and your employer, even if you don’t have anything in writing, because you’ve agreed to work for your employer in return for them paying you.
+There’s always a contract between you and your employer, even if you do not have anything in writing, because you’ve agreed to work for your employer in return for them paying you.
 The terms of an employment contract set out what you and your employer have agreed and what you can expect of each other; your rights and duties.
-For more details about ‘express’ and ‘implied’ terms of a contract (and details about the duty of trust and confidence that exists within a contract) see our Guide here.
+For more details about ‘express’ and ‘implied’ terms of a contract (and details about the duty of trust and confidence that exists within a contract), see our guide here.